keysmet/keysmet-doc/api.md

 ### `wait(ms: integer)`

-Pause current thread of execution for `ms` milliseconds.
+Pauses the current thread of execution for `ms` milliseconds.
 Argument can be omitted to wait for a single frame.

 ```lua
 dostuff()